DAWN: Dynamic Adversarial Watermarking of Neural Networks: Protecting against model extraction attacks

 Note that in the case of colluding clients, each adversary $\mathcal{A}_i$ has a subset $T_{\mathcal{A}_i}$ of the whole trigger set $T_\mathcal{A}$.
 When verifying ownership, the judge \judge will have several successful watermark verifications $L(T_{\mathcal{A}_i},B_\mathcal{V}(T_{\mathcal{A}_i}),F_\mathcal{A}) < e$: one for each adversary $\mathcal{A}_i$ who colluded to build the surrogate model $F_\mathcal{A}$.
 The verification of each sub-watermark $(T_{\mathcal{A}_i},B_\mathcal{V}(T_{\mathcal{A}_i}))$ has the same expectation for success as the verification of the whole watermark $(T_\mathcal{A},B_\mathcal{V}(T_\mathcal{A}))$. \judge will conclude that each \client $i$ whose watermark is successfully verified is a perpetrator of the distributed extraction attack used to build the surrogate model $F_\mathcal{A}$.
 Linkability~\ref{req:linkability} remains valid in case of collusion.

 In a distributed attack, the watermark associated to each colluding client is smaller than in a centralized attack.
 To verify ownership with a same reliability, we must increase the watermark size and consequently $r_w$ by a factor equal to the number of colluding clients.
 We assume the number of real colluding clients is limited, e.g., a few tens.
 Nevertheless, it is possible to mount a Sybil attack in which several API accounts are created by a single adversary.
 The API account registration process must require providing information that maximizes difficulty of creating trusted accounts, e.g., verified phone number or credit card, to mitigate this threat.
 Also, Sybils-detection techniques exist~\cite{tran2009boundedsybils,wang2013sybils-clustering} and it is possible to link Sybils accounts by examining querying patterns and IP addresses for instance~\cite{stringhini2015sybils-clustering-act}.
 For example, to protect Caltech-RN34, we could increase $r_w$ to reliably verify the watermark of 35 colluders while maintaining the utility loss below 1\%.
+Consequently, the higher the number of classes, the greater the reliability of watermark verification (c.f.
+Eq.~\ref{eq:proof}) and we can tolerate more Sybils.
+For a classifier with 10,000 classes and utility loss below 1\% we can reliably verify the watermark of 87 colluders.